jaywalnut310/vits/README.md

 # VITS: Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech
 ### Jaehyeon Kim, Jungil Kong, and Juhee Son

-In our recent [paper](https://arxiv.org/abs/2106.06103), we propose VITS: Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech.
+[Original paper](https://arxiv.org/abs/2106.06103).
 Several recent end-to-end text-to-speech (TTS) models enabling single-stage training and parallel sampling have been proposed, but their sample quality does not match that of two-stage TTS systems.
 In this work, we present a parallel end-to-end TTS method that generates more natural sounding audio than current two-stage models.
 Our method adopts variational inference augmented with normalizing flows and an adversarial training process, which improves the